 Hold your sacred ground”

-As we face an overwhelm situation these words can be very powerful in helping a person stay on course.
+As we face an overwhelming situation these words can be very powerful in helping a person stay on course.

 What is your reason.
 What is your why?

 The reason for this blog is simply to bring awareness to the challenges that will be faced in the dip.
 Becoming overwhelmed is common to many people.
 It is a difficult challenge that must be overcome if a person is to move through the dip to their True North.
-It is a conscious journey to push through and live the life you were created to live.
+It is a conscious journey to push through and live the life you’re recreated to live.